filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/_index.md

 Some extra notes worth making with regard to the above process are as follows:

 - The payment channel is created by the client.
-- The payment channel is not created until the provider accepts the deal.
+- The payment channel is created when the provider accepts the deal, unless an open payment channel already exists between the given client and provider.
 - The vouchers are also created by the client and (a reference/identifier to these vouchers is) sent to the provider.
 - The payment indicated in the voucher is not taken out of the payment channel funds upon creation and exchange of vouchers between the client and the provider.
 - In order for money to be transferred to the provider's payment channel side, the provider has to *redeem* the voucher